S7bhash/Arp_Spoofer/README.md

 How to use:
 ---

-Clone the repository to Desktop then type the following command:
+Clone the repository to Desktop and then type the following command:

 `cd Desktop`

 `python spoofer.py -t 192.168.0.104 -r 192.168.0.1`

+-t stands for target ip and -r stands for router ip

+Use the command :

+`python spoofer.py -h`
+to get help and options

 Python Version compatibility:
 ---